 • Identify high quality growth companies.
-Based on our extensive experience in analyzing technology trends and markets, we have identified the technology sub-sectors of social-mobile, cloud computing, internet commerce, green technology and education technology, as opportunities where we believe companies are capable of producing substantial growth.
+Based on our extensive experience in analyzing technology trends and markets, we have identified the technology sub-sectors of social media, mobility, cloud computing, software-as-a-service, green technology and education technology, as opportunities where we believe companies are capable of producing substantial growth.
 We rely on our collective industry knowledge as well as an understanding of where leading venture capitalists are investing.